 Thanks to those dedicated librarians at Drury Lane, I was introduced to many new authors including Malcolm Saville (Mystery at Witchend, Seven White Gates, Lone Pine Five, etc) and Captain WE Johns' Biggles and Gimlet books - but not the Worrals books which were definitely for girls only.
 I cannot, however, claim that it was the Biggles stories that persuaded me to join the Royal Air Force although a friend I now meet most Sunday dinner times in the local pub insists on calling me Biggles.

 At St James' Junior School we were encouraged not only to read but to write stories of our own invention.
 One day, when I was about 10 years old, we were told to write what school teachers used to call a 'composition' on a subject of our choice; the best stories would be read out loud by their authors in front of the entire class.
 Most of my fellow pupils wrote about such things as 'My Pet' and 'My Favourite Dinner' but I have a special reason for remembering that one of the girls in my class wrote a piece called 'Down Our Air Raid Shelter'.

-I have just read that one school in UK has banned their children from kissing on stage during end-of-term productions because it may be construed as "inappropriate touching."
-(See also this page
+November 2017 Comment.
+I have just read that one school in UK has banned their children from kissing on stage during end-of-term productions because it may be construed as "inappropriate touching." - see this page